We only get to live in one body and one earth. We must take care of them, nourish them, and strengthen them, together.

 Algae is considered a superfood for our bodies because one gram can give you almost every single vitamin & mineral – it’s equivalent to one kilogram of fruits & veggies!
-But, it’s also a carbon neutral (eco-positive) food system, and here’s a few reasons why:
+But, it’s also a carbon neutral (eco-positive) food system, and here are a few reasons why:

-- It can grow almost anywhere (even polluted water) and at a extremely fast rate.
+- It can grow almost anywhere (even polluted water) and at an extremely fast rate.
 In a world of dwindling resources, algae is coming to save the day.

 - Algae is a photosynthetic organism, meaning it converts carbon dioxide and water into energy using sunlight.
 This also reduces greenhouse gases!